RustyDeGarmo/fundamentalsPractice/problemPicker/readme.md

-Here are the instructions to create an installer on a windows machine:
+Here are the instructions to create an installer on a windows machine using
+	the included jar file:

 1. open a command line and navigate to the directory

 	a. otherwise right click in directory and select "open in terminal"

 2. type or copy/pasta: jpackage --app-version 1.3 --win-shortcut --win-console --input . --main-jar FourProblemPicker.jar

 	a. this requires jpackage which is included in later versions of jdk

 	b. using jpackage requires wixTools

+If you want to create your own jar file after modifying the program you can do so with the following command line instruction:
+	jar cvf FourProblemPicker.java FourProblemPicker.class

 This will create the installer from the included jar file.
 Running the installer will create the application in "Program Files" and create a desktop shortcut.